 A healthy donor must:

 - Be between the ages of 18 and 55.

 - Be in good physical and mental health.

 - Have a BMI less than or equal to 32.

 - Not engage in active ongoing drug or substance use.

 - Have an unselfish desire to contribute to another person’s life in a healthy way.

-- Be in general hood health with no history of:
+- Be in general good health with no history of: